1. Sisley’s early years

 These earliest influences had a profound impact on Sisley's style and desire to pursue landscape painting, following some of the greatest figures of that genre.

 Sisley quickly turned from business to art and his life took a new course.
 From 1862 he trained in Paris alongside many of the key figures of the Impressionist movement.
-His art studies took place under the Swiss painter Charles Gleyre and his colleagues in the studio included Claude Monet and Pierre-Auguste Renoir.
+His art studies took place under the Swiss painter Charles Gleyre and his colleagues in the studio included Claude Monet, Pierre-Auguste Renoir and Frederic Bazille.

 The Impressionist Foursome